A compilation of optical starlight polarization catalogs: Archival Data

 With this two-step process we obtain 42,482 unique sources with \textit{Gaia} identifications.
 If we instead compute the cross-match only with a 2\arcsec radius without propagating the Gaia (2016) coordinates to J2000 we obtain 42,143 unique sources.

 If multiple sources are found within the 2\arcsec search radius of a given star in our catalog, we assign the match to be the brightest star among the potential matches.
-This is motivated by the fact that most of the polarization catalogs have a limiting magnitude much brighter than that of \textit{Gaia} EDR3.
-However, the brightest star may not be the optimal choice for all sources, and thus we provide an alternative match, which is the nearest source within the search radius.
-Only 1708 stars have multiple matches in the search radius.
+This is motivated by the fact that most of the polarization catalogs have a limiting magnitude much brighter than that of \textit{Gaia} EDR3. {We note that the brightest star may not be the optimal choice for all sources, however this likely is the case for a very small fraction of the catalog sources.} Only 1708 stars have multiple matches in the search radius.

-Since the distance catalog we use for most sources is tied to EDR3, we provide the EDR3 coordinates, at epoch J2016.
-Two distances estimates are provided in \citet{Bailer-Jones2021} and we include both in our catalog.
+{The \textit{Gaia} sources obtained via this cross-match procedure are compiled with the polarization data in a single catalog (Extended catalog - see Section \ref{sec:products}).} Since the distance catalog we use for most sources is tied to EDR3, we provide the EDR3 coordinates at epoch J2016{, in addition to J2000 coordinates obtained via epoch-propagation from J2016}.

+Two distance estimates are provided in \citet{Bailer-Jones2021} and we include both in our catalog.
 The first is the geometric distance estimate, which is a probabilistic measure of the stellar distance based only on parallax measurements.
 The second is a photogeometric estimate, which also incorporates the photometry (brightness, color) of the star, in addition to parallax information.
-Their catalog provides the 0.159, 0.5 and 0.841 quantiles of the posterior distribution of the stellar distance, labeled \texttt{r\_lo\_photogeo, r\_med\_photogeo, r\_hi\_photogeo} for photogeometric and \texttt{r\_lo\_photogeo, r\_med\_photogeo, r\_hi\_photogeo} for geometric distance, respectively.
+Their catalog provides the 16-, 50- and 84- percentiles of the posterior distribution of the stellar distance, labeled \texttt{r\_lo\_photogeo, r\_med\_photogeo, r\_hi\_photogeo} for photogeometric and \texttt{r\_lo\_photogeo, r\_med\_photogeo, r\_hi\_photogeo} for geometric distance, respectively.
 The difference between the median \texttt{r\_med\_photogeo} and each of the other quantiles is the equivalent of a 1$\sigma$ uncertainty, and similarly for the geometric distance estimate. \citet{Anders2022} also provide distances taking into account other photometric surveys, but their catalog only contains for a subset of sources in EDR3.
 We note that the \citet{Bailer-Jones2021} distances are based on Galactic stellar distribution priors, and hence do not work well for stars in e.g. the Magellanic clouds.
 This adversely affects only one of the stellar polarization catalogs in our compilation \citep{Lobo2015ApJ...806...94L} and we urge readers to use caution when using distance estimates of stars in this catalog.

 We caution that mis-identifications can occur, especially since the brightness of the targets in each catalog and the accuracy of the given stellar coordinates are unknown.
 Mis-identifications are more likely for faint ($G > 16$ mag) sources and for sources in crowded fields.